TablePress/TablePress/readme.txt

 * Some internal changes for better stability, translations, and documentation.

 == Upgrade Notice ==

+= 2.0.1 =
+This update is a stability, maintenance, and compatibility release.
+Updating is highly recommended.

 = 2.0 =
 This update is a major feature update that brings many cool and new things.
 Updating is highly recommended.